Your Guide to ESG in Real Estate: What Investors Should Know

 1. Zone your building for mixed-use

-By zoning your building for mixed-use, you do your part to satisfy every part of ESG in real estate.
+By zoning your building for mixed-use, you do your part to address all aspects of ESG in real estate.

-Mixed-use buildings are good for both the environment and the social fabric of your neighborhood.
+Mixed-use buildings benefit both the environment and the social fabric of your neighborhood.
 By hosting both residential and commercial businesses under the same roof, you increase your neighborhood’s walkability.
 As a result, residents won’t have to get into gas-guzzling vehicles to access goods and services.

 Local businesses will give your local economy a huge boost.
 And this boost can go a long way toward turning your neighborhood into a vibrant, thriving place — which helps increase property values.